vickyzhang7/Online-Shopping/README.md

 **Summary**:

-Online Shopping Website is a full-stack MERN (MongoDB, Express, React, Node.js) application designed to enable users to share travel photos and experiences.
-This project encompasses both frontend and backend development, along with integration with the Google Maps Platform API, providing rich functionality and interactivity.
+The Online Shopping Platform is a comprehensive MERN (MongoDB, Express, React, Node.js) application that seamlessly integrates frontend and backend components to deliver a robust and user-friendly online shopping experience.
+This project incorporates key features to enhance user engagement, security, and overall functionality.

 **Major frameworks and libraries**: